ishitarastogi/rootstock-example-foundry/README.md

 ## 🌱 Bonus: TapRoot dApp Built on Rootstock
 <strong>Live Demo:</strong> <a href="https://rootstock-foundry-example.vercel.app/" target="_blank">https://rootstock-foundry-example.vercel.app/</a>

-I’ve also built a fullstack dApp on the Rootstock blockchain using the Foundry kit, Solidity, and ReactJS.
+Built a fullstack dApp on the Rootstock blockchain using the Foundry kit, Solidity, and ReactJS.

 ###  TapRoot: Root Yourself Onchain